Snowflake-Labs/sfquickstarts/site/sfguides/src/semantic_file_generation_for_cortex_analyst/semantic_file_generation_for_cortex_analyst.md

 ## Conclusion & Resources

 ### Conclusion
 You’re now well equipped to start building semantic models using our open source Streamlit tool.
-If you’d like to take a look into translating your existing semantic model built using frameworks such as dbt and LookML, check out [Part II](add link) of our blog post.

 For more information on the Snowflake Cortex Analyst .yaml file specification, see our specification [documentation](https://docs.snowflake.com/user-guide/snowflake-cortex/cortex-analyst/semantic-model-spec) as well as additional documentation about [Cortex Analyst](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-analyst).